HackYourFuture-CPH/teacher-curriculum/topics/notional-machines.md

 what does it mean to learn a programming language and runtime environment?

-One workable answer is `to learn a "notional machine"`.
+One workable answer is [to learn a "notional machine"](https://teachtogether.tech/#s:models-notional).

 Just a fancy way of saying that you are comfortable using words and diagrams to explain what is happening inside of the computer at any point in your program's execution.
 A series of